7 Ways to Develop Your Career in Your Free Time

 Look up the latest conferences, subscribe to a great blog or sign up for a webinar that is discussing the latest ‘thing’ to burst onto the scene so that you’re fully prepared for any changes.

-2. Do some face-to-face networking
+2. Do some virtual networking

 We have a tendency to associate networking with a dull dreary room full of people that we don’t know and, before you know it, we avoid it all together.
 Networking really doesn’t have to be like this (and in reality, it rarely is).
-It can take place in a number of shapes and forms, one of the most common being virtually.
+It can take place in a number of shapes and forms, one of the most common being virtual.

 3. Refresh your CV